 Will everyone be required to wear a mask while on campus?
 Yes.
 All members of the Andrew College community are required to wear a disposable mask or face covering that covers the mouth and nose while on campus with the following exceptions: alone in their private offices and while seated, eating in the dining hall, fully vaccinated faculty and staff members will follow the fully vaccinated procedures.
-In addition to masks, all members of the Andrew College community are expected to exercise personal health precautions through frequent hand washing, maintaining a distanceof six feet between others, monitoring their own health daily, and seeking medical care if symptoms warrant.
+In addition to masks, all members of the Andrew College community are expected to exercise personal health precautions through frequent hand washing, maintaining a distance of six feet between others, monitoring their own health daily, and seeking medical care if symptoms warrant.

 How will policies on mask and physical distancing be enforced?
-Will there be consequences for facultyand staff that do not follow the protocol?
+Will there be consequences for faculty and staff that do not follow the protocol?
 Yes.
 Our plan relies on the full understanding, support, and cooperation of every member of the Andrew College community.
 Anyone who is in noncompliance and disregards the College's guidelines, thus putting others at risk, will be subject to disciplinary actions up to and including termination (i.e. Policy and Procedure Manual).
 What is the policy on physical distancing while on campus?
 All members of the Andrew College community and any authorized contractors or visitors are expected to maintain a distance of 6 feet while on campus.
 The college has taken proactive steps to establish conditions, wherever possible, in the residential, dining, and academic settings, to facilitate maintaining a distance of 6 feet.
 If you work in an office, no more than one person should be in the same room unless the required 6 feet of distancing can be consistently maintained.
-If more than one person is in a room, masks/face coverings should be worn at all times.
+If more than one person is in a room, masks/face coverings should be worn at all times with the following exception: fully vaccinated faculty and staff can remove their mask as long as both or all parties verbally agree to maintain a social distance of 6 feet apart while in an office or meeting space.
 A mask or face covering is not required if you are working alone in a confined office space.